Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 ## Introduction

 This tutorial design demonstrates using IP integrator to add an AXI-NoC IP with access to an integrated DDRMC.
-You will then add and configure the AXI Traffic Generator (TG) to generate traffic to the DDRMC via the NoC.
+Then add and configure the AXI Traffic Generator (TG) to generate traffic to the DDRMC via the NoC.
-Post synthesis you will use the Nibble Planner in the IO Ports window to assign the appropriate DDR Memory Bank.
-You will then implement the design.
+Post synthesis, use the Nibble Planner in the IO Ports window to assign the appropriate DDR Memory Bank.
+Then implement the design.
 Behavioral simulation can also be run on the design.
 To do this, you need to force inputs on the external clock and reset pins of the design to ensure the proper initialization and functioning of the TG and the design.
 The basic flow of the tutorial is as follows:
-1. Start Vivado®.
+1. Start AMD Vivado&trade;.
 2. Create a new project.
 3. Open a new block design.
 4. Add an AXI_NoC IP to the block design.